 The Veteran does not pay copays for PCAFC respite.
 PA VAMCs participating include Pittsburgh, Philadelphia (Crescenz), Coatesville, Wilkes-Barre, Erie, Lebanon, Altoona (Van Zandt), and Butler.
 Each VAMC's Caregiver Support Coordinator administers PCAFC respite locally.

-Legacy participants' transition was extended through September 30, 2028 by VA's final rule at 90 FR 47891 (effective September 30, 2025).
+Legacy participants' transition was extended through September 30, 2028 by VA's final rule at 90 FR 46477 (Federal Register document 2025-18827; effective September 30, 2025).
 If you are a legacy PCAFC participant, your benefits, including respite, are preserved through September 2028; the formal eligibility re-determination cycle still applies and you should engage your Caregiver Support Coordinator early.

 Veteran-Directed Care (VDC), respite as part of a self-directed budget

 Veteran-Directed Care (VDC) is administered jointly by ACL/VA at the federal level and locally in PA by partnered AAAs and Centers for Independent Living.
-VDC provides a Veteran a monthly self-directed budget, typically $1,400–$3,000/month, rarely above $4,500/month, that the Veteran (or designated representative) can spend on services from a flexible menu including:
+VDC provides a Veteran a monthly self-directed budget set by the VA (with the local AAA or Center for Independent Living) based on assessed need; the VA does not publish a fixed dollar range.
+The Veteran (or designated representative) can spend it on a flexible menu including:

 • Personal-care hours from a hired DCW (including a spouse, VDC has no spouse exclusion, unlike CHC SMW)